 The information you collect will help you plan for activities that foster engagement in your course.
-This activity is also be helpful for students as they begin to reflect on their own needs and goals, promoting further reflection as students plan, strategize, monitor and assess their own learning.
+This activity might also be helpful for students as they begin to reflect on their own needs and goals, promoting further reflection as students plan, strategize, monitor and assess their own learning.

-An example Access Check and Online Learning Survey is available in the Canvas Cloud Course Template for Fall 2020.
+An example Access Check and Online Learning Survey is available in the Canvas Cloud Course Templates, available in Canvas Commons.